timker/docs/docs/_documentation/JWT-AuthProvider.md

 contained solely in the JWT Cookie and is valid until the JWT Cookies Expiration, instead of determined by Server Session State.

+### Converting an existing Authenticated Session into A JWT Token

 Another way we can access our Token is to call the `ConvertSessionToToken` Service which also converts our currently Authenticated Session into a JWT Token which we can use instead to communicate with all our independent Services, e.g: